Greater blue-ringed octopus: Diet

-The blue-ringed octopus diet typically consists of small crabs and shrimp.
+The blue-ringed octopus diet typically consists of small crabs, shrimp and mollusks.
 They also tend to take advantage of small injured fish if they can catch them.
 Its known hunting behavior consists of pouncing on its prey, seizing it with its arms, and then pulling it towards its mouth.
 It uses its horny beak to pierce through the tough crab or shrimp exoskeleton, releasing its venom.
 The venom paralyzes the muscles required for movement, which effectively kills the prey.

 Sex identification and mating behavior

 The initiation of physical contact is completely independent from sex, size, or residency status which left no notable changes of behavior based on sex alone.
-However, Spermatophores are only released during sexual interaction with females but not with males which indicates that upon copulation, the male can distinguish the difference on whether to inseminate or not.
+However, spermatophores are only released during sexual interaction with females but not with males which indicates that upon copulation, the male can distinguish the difference on whether to inseminate or not.
 The copulation times between male-female are roughly 160.5 minutes, while the copulation times with the male-male interactions lasted about 30 seconds.
 Ultimately the studies that were conducted determined that until copulation occurs, prior to insertion of the hectocotylus, the male cannot determine the difference in sex.

 Reproduction

 The breeding season varies according to geographical area.
 The female lays between 60 and 100 eggs, which are kept under the female's arms during the incubation period, which lasts about a month.
 Newborns have a brief planktonic development passage before settling on the seabed.

 The mating ritual begins when a male approaches a female and begins to caress her with his modified arm, the hectocotylus.
-Males then climb on the female's back, at times completely engulfing the female’s mantle obstructing her vision.
-The hectocotylus is inserted under the mantle of the female and spermatophores are released into the female’s oviduct.
+Males then climb on the female's back, at times completely engulfing the female's mantle obstructing her vision.
+The hectocotylus is inserted under the mantle of the female and spermatophores are released into the female's oviduct.
 Males die after mating.
-The female then lays between 50 and 100 eggs and guards them by carrying them under her tentacle until they hatch about 50 days later into planktonic paralarvae.
+The female then lays between 50 and 100 eggs and guards them by carrying them under her arm until they hatch about 50 days later into planktonic paralarvae.
 The female then dies as she refuses to eat while she guards her eggs.
 The blue-ringed octopus is about the size of a pea when hatched then grows to reach the size of a golf ball as an adult.
 They mature quickly and begin mating the following autumn.
 Their average lifespan is about 2 years.